Oxygen556/TheStashLanguagePack/README.md

 Extract the ZIP file's contents into a known location.

-Transfer ALL of the contents into the English (Default) File and Replace All items.
+Transfer ALL of the ".txt" files into the English (Default) File and Replace All items.

 -